HerveFrezza-Buet/relativipy/README.md

 python3 outer-space.py --record
 ```

 Ok... for an empty space, this is not so exciting.
 Have a look at the `outer-space.py` code if you intend to use the library for building up your own experiments.
-Then read and execute the examples in the `doc` section... they am at providing you with a good understanding of relativipy possibilities and how to use them.
+Then read and execute the examples in the `doc` section... they aim at providing you with a good understanding of relativipy possibilities and how to use them.

 If you just want to run nice demos, explore de `demo` section and run the scripts.